moderndatacompany/datadeveloperplatform.org/docs/what_is_data_developer_platform.md

 Broadly Data Product definition can be broken down into four aspects - Input, Transformation, SLOs and Output.
 Along with these, the user will have to create specs and makefile.

-![DDP as implemented on DataOS](./what_is_data_developer_platform/microsoftteams-image_(2).png)
+![DDP as implemented on DataOS](./what_is_data_developer_platform/microsoftteams-image_(2).png) DDP as implemented on DataOS (a data platform modelled after DDP principles)

 1. Input